xploratics/arango-util/README.md

 If the document is found, it returns true, otherwise, false.

 #### options
-- collection: Can be either a string of an arangojs collection object.
-Note: when a string is used, you must provide an arango server object.
+- collection: an arangojs collection object.
 - key: the key of the document.
-- server: arangojs database object.
-NOte: when used, you need to specifiy a collection name argument.

 #### returns
 A promise containing true if the document have been removed or false if the document already does not exists.